Preview Our 16 Latest Bond Picks

 Throughout the day

-*Prices for LQD, HYG, and VBTLX are from Yahoo!
+*Prices for LQD and HYG are from the iShares websites.
+VBTLX price was from Yahoo!
 Finance.
 Prices for the Walmart and Netflix bonds are top-of-book offer prices from Fidelity.com.

-Since the three bond funds are not priced relative to par value, it is impossible for investors to determine whether the 11.28 price for VBTLX is a good value.
+Since the three bond funds are not priced relative to par value, it is impossible for investors to determine whether the prices shown are good val.
 We can't compare the price to par value, the fund doesn't have a credit spread, and we cannot calculate basic credit metrics such as leverage ratios.
 Investors in individual corporate bonds have these investment analysis arrows in their quivers, which provide a significant advantage of individual bonds vs. bond funds.

 Frequency of Bond Pricing Updates